 Centennial Olympic Park

-Centennial Olympic Park is a 22-acre park downtown that was built for the 1996 Summer Olympics.
+Centennial Olympic Park is a 22-acre park Downtown that was built for the 1996 Summer Olympics.
 While it’s a great urban oasis to relax and enjoy Atlanta’s near-perfect weather, the highlight is the Fountain of Rings interactive fountain that features computer-controlled lights and jets of synchronized water.
-The 251 jets shoot up 12 to 35 feet in the air, which makes it fun for people frolicking in the pool as well as crafting a beautiful water sculpture.
-The fountain is surrounded by flags representing the Summer Olympics host countries as well as several pieces of art, including the Gateway of Dreams, a monument honoring Pierre de Coubertin, the father of the modern Olympic movement.
-Another sculpture you cannot miss is “The Spectacular” standing at 11 feet tall and more than 20 feet wide representing the Olympic Rings.
+The 251 jets shoot up 12- to 35-feet, making it fun for people frolicking in the pool as well as a beautiful water sculpture.
+The fountain is surrounded by flags representing the Summer Olympics’ host countries as well as several pieces of art, including the Gateway of Dreams, a monument honoring Pierre de Coubertin, the father of the modern Olympic movement.
+Another sculpture you cannot miss is “The Spectacular” standing at 11-feet tall and more than 20-feet wide representing the Olympic Rings.